 His second book, the critically acclaimed SHORT HISTORY OF NUCLEAR FOLLY, was published in the U.K., the U.S. and Canada.
 A documentary by Rudolph based on the book was featured on ARTE and NETFLIX.
 He helmed a National Geographic special on polar explorer Roald Amundsen and THE AGENT on the spy Werner Stiller.

-Rudolph is currently expanding into fiction with his feature film HOW TO FAKE A WAR - starring Katherine Parkinson and Jay Pharoah - released, and his book GHOSTS OF BERLIN published internationally.
+Rudolph is currently expanding into fiction with his feature film HOW TO FAKE A WAR - starring Katherine Parkinson and Jay Pharoah - released in the U.S. (Vertical/Amazon Prime) and U.K. (SKY Cinema), and his book GHOSTS OF BERLIN published internationally.